Temporary, relocated or defunct

 where it is part of the musical group "Cast in Bronze".

-- The second 3-octave carillon, never installed, was sold to the
+- The second 3-octave carillon, never installed on the Hall estate, was sold to the

 Polytechnic University of Puerto Rico (UPPR),